AlaaALsayed231/MY-GAME-X-O/README.md

 ![003](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/e855c439-dddc-4993-a707-fb259d47dae4)

-4-in last for it show all the information about players that are plating before:
+4-in last form it show all the information about players that are plating before:

 ![005](https://github.com/AlaaALsayed231/MY-GAME-X-O/assets/110902164/725a7fd7-790d-43ad-9c83-e732cbbfb20d)